 Idlewild Theatre Ensemble is a collaborative, non-hierarchical, all-female group of theater-makers (actors, directors, designers).
 Founded in 2007, the ensemble aims to present the Vassar campus with works by and about women.
 In the fall, the ensemble produces a small theatrical event which is often open to all students by audition.
 During the spring semester Idlewild produces one full-length play.
 When not rehearsing for a play we meet at least once a week, and during rehearsal periods we meet four to six times a week.
 Auditions for the ensemble are held at the beginning of the spring term.

-Improv is an improvisational-based performance group whose sole andnever-ending mission is to bring laughter and good cheer to an otherwise dull world.
-Founded in 1908, by John Adams, Machiavelli, and Jean-Paul Sartre, Improv's first show was held in the deserted town of Roanoke; no one attended to their dismay.
-Since those humble beginnings, Improv has blossomed into a well-loved and popular entertainment group.
-Improv performs consistently on campus, every semester, and often takes their show on the road to neighboring colleges and universities.
+Vassar Improv is an improvisational comedy troupe whose sole and never-ending mission is to bring laughter and good cheer to an otherwise dull and listless world.
+Founded in 1908 by John Adams, Jean-Paul Sartre, and Harry Belafonte, Improv's first show was held in the deserted town of Roanoke; to their dismay, no one attended.
+From humble beginnings, Improv has blossomed into a well-loved and popular entertainment conglomerate.
+Improv performs consistently on campus, each semester, and often takes their show on the road to neighboring colleges and universities.
 Membership to Improv is by audition only, at the beginning of every academic year.
-They utilize both short and long form styles in their shows.
+They utilize both short- and long-form improv styles in their shows.

-Indecent Exposure is Vassar College's only all-female comedy troupe.
+Indecent Exposure is Vassar's best all female comedy troupe.
 Founded in 2004 by Heather Trobe, the group was created in response to a very serious lack of female comedians.
-Not only does it provide a space for women comedians to come together and share ideas, but also to create smart, unusual, innovative, and progressive shows.
-Debunking the myth that women cannot be funny, Indecent Exposure consistently performs stand-up, and their shows also include sketches, songs, and dance.
+Not only does it provide a space for women comedians to come together and share ideas, but also to create smart, unusual, innovative, and hilarious shows.
+Performing two sketch shows a year as well as a smattering of stand up and community collaborations, IE is a busy group consistently laughing in the face of the myth that 'women aren't funny'.

 Knights of Commuknitty is Vassar's knitting group.
 We gather once a week to enjoy each other's company while we work on our own projects or items to be donated to local charitable organizations.
 If you can't knit, it's no problem.
 We'd be happy to teach you.
 Just stop by and say hello!